Ganz-Digital/.github/.github/pull_request_template.md

 It is needed because…

-The following screenshot or screen recording shows the PR in action:
+The following screen recording shows the PR in action:

+Link to the task: